Are You Guilty of Ransom Note Communications?

 Good design makes things clear.
 It’s not supposed to be pretty.

 You can have design that’s fun and interesting and effective at the same time.

 The same applies to writing.

 It doesn’t matter what the context is, or the method.
 You can choose to entertain, educate, or inspire, but you have to begin with your core message, and pay attention to your core audience.

 Too many messages is like too many fonts.
 The reader doesn’t know where to look first, or what’s most important.

 Trying to say everything at once is confusing.

 If your audience can’t decide, they won’t decide, and you’ve invested time, effort, and possibly money, into driving people away.

 Plan your communications carefully, one step at a time.
 Make each message clear.

 Ransom notes?
-They grab attention in the moment, but they will — by design — render you anonymous.
+They grab attention in the moment, but they will — by design — be memorable in the wrong way.